michaelstenzel/arena-rosnav/docs/Imitation_Learning.md

 ## Running a pretrained agent

 Option 1: arena-rosnav's run_agent.py (in scripts/deployment).
 Runs agent in specified scenario file.
 Can handle agents which were trained on normalized observations.
+Can run agents stored in `/agents`.
+N.B. the agent file must be named `best_model.zip`.
+A list of agents produced during this project can be found at the bottom of this document.
 1. roslaunch

     `roslaunch arena_bringup start_arena_flatland.launch map_file:="map1"  disable_scenario:="false" scenario_file:="eval/obstacle_map1_obs20.json"`